-How do we know if our depression-anxiety is wrong: an evidence of a lack of faith or the result of valuing-trusting something more than God?
+We spend so much time trying to remedy our anxiety with products like Hemp Vida Plus but how do we know if our depression-anxiety is wrong: an evidence of a lack of faith or the result of valuing-trusting something more than God?
 There are many experiences of a depressive-anxious mood which are clearly not sinful.

 - Suspense over a good book, movie, or close ball game.

 - Crying with a friend who is grieving the loss of a loved one.